OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

 ## Uninstall Tentacle

-To uninstall (delete) a Tentacle instance run the `service --stop` and then `delete-instance` commands first:
+To uninstall (delete) a Tentacle instance run the `service --stop --uninstal` and then `delete-instance` commands first:

 ```
 /opt/octopus/tentacle/Tentacle service --instance <instance name> --stop --uninstall
 /opt/octopus/tentacle/Tentacle delete-instance <instance name>
 ```

-The `--stop --uninstall` command on the Tentacle will run the following commands to manage the systemd **Unit file**:
+The `service --stop --uninstall` command on the Tentacle will run the following commands to manage the systemd **Unit file**:

 ```
 sudo systemctl stop tentacle